GeertRoks/geertroksdotcom-Portfoliosite/nuxt-app/content/project/onseteffects.md

 date: 2020-06
 featured: false
 tags:
- - HKU
+ - Bachelor
- - bachelor thesis
+ - Music Information Retrieval
- - onset detection
+ - Onset Detection
- - guitar effect
+ - Guitar Effect
 ---

 In my bachlor thesis I researched the use for onset detection in guitar pedals.
 I looked into which onset detectors work well on electric guitars in a real-time environment.
 Also, I looked at the the creative possibilities that adding an onset detector to a guitar effect provides.